nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding a meeting: `addm`

 Adds a meeting to MeetBuddy.
+Note that meetings must be of minimum length of 15 mins and maximum length of 7 days.
+For example a meeting cannot be 15 March 16:00 - 22 March 16:00, but can be from 15 March 16:00 - 22 march 15:59.

 Format: `addm n/NAME st/TIME ed/TIME des/DESCRIPTIONS pr/PRIORITY [p/PERSON RELATED]… [g/GROUP]…​`